AndresLDF/LLM-ZoomCamp-FinalProject/README.md

 # LLM ZoomCamp - FinalProject 2025

 Welcome to the repository for the final project.
-This project will be devide in the following sections Information Retrieva: This include the files to automatically scrap for information from source projects
+This project will be devide in the following sections Information Colection: This include the files to automatically scrap for information from source projects Informatio processing: